base10/pomodori/doc/notes.md

 - TODO: use Service/controller objects between the CLI and data objects
 - Have a number of test failures to address that I left the last time I touched this, apparently.
 - Added #30 to upgrade to RSpec 3.1

+## 2014-09-12

+- Finished RSpec 3.1 upgrade (#30)
+- Thinking through what I have to do with issue 28 (Create and attach command line interface), I suspect I should break this down into smaller tasks and build smaller service objects out of those